 So, how do you know where you fall?
 In reality, it doesn’t technically matter unless you have a very heavy flow, which as aforementioned could indicate health issues, or you have very disruptive symptoms alongside your period.

-All in all, the easiest way to measure your flow is via a menstrual cup.
-Menstrual cups only hold a certain amount of menstrual loss and make it an easy measuring tool.
+All in all, the easiest way to measure your flow is via a menstrual cup or menstrual disc.
+Menstrual cups and discs only hold a certain amount of menstrual loss and make them an easy measuring tool.
 Most cup brands also have measuring lines to help give an accurate measurement when the cup isn’t completely full.
+On average, menstrual cups hold between 15-30ml while menstrual discs hold around 50ml.
 At MCA Online, we have various cups and products suited to your flow!
 Shop now.

 If you have any concerns or worries about your menstrual cycle or flow, please consult with your doctor.
 They know your health situation best and can help determine if there is any cause for concern.